salahnomad/salahnomad.github.io/content/cultural-bridges/art/zellige-heart-digital-mind/index.md

 **Digital craftsmanship isn't about pixels.
 It's about conscience.**

-The same hands that failed in Avignon now create with [ancestral wisdom](/digital-compass/cultural-design/zebra-shirt-interface/) – a philosophy of composing a life through intentional design.
-Whether you're building interfaces, teams, or your nomadic existence - these principles hold:
+The same hands that failed in Avignon now create with ancestral wisdom, a philosophy that extends beyond interfaces to the very **[design of community spaces](/digital-compass/cultural-design/hammam-principle/)**.
+Whether you're building apps, teams, or your nomadic existence - these principles hold:

 > "Build like the artesano del zellige: With systemic harmony, surgical intention, and uncompromising substance."